KungPhoo/ba67-basic/readme.md

 **NOTE** If you break the program with the `ESC` key, the colors are reset to the defaults.

-In order to change the background and text colour for a a text on the screen, one technique is
+In order to change the background and text color for a a text on the screen, one technique is

 `COLOR 5, 3 : CHAR 8, 10, 10, "M", 1`

 In Detail:
 - Set text color to 3 (red)
-- Invert the colours (last argument of `CHAR`)
+- Invert the colors (last argument of `CHAR`)
 - Print "M" with text color 8 (yellow)
 - Result: yellow M on red background

 ### CHDIR
-Change into the given directroy.
+Change into the given directory.

-**Usage:** `CHDIR "subdir"`
+**Usage:** `CHDIR directory`
-The CHDIR command also supports wildcard characters. use CHDIR ".." to go one directory level up.
+The CHDIR command also supports wild-card characters. use `CHDIR ".."` to go one directory level up.

 ### CATALOG
 Lists all files and directories of the current directory.